U.S. Naval Hospital Okinawa Holds Change of Command

 |0

-This work, U.S. Naval Hospital Okinawa Holds Change of Command [Image 4 of 4], by PO1 Trey Fowler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Naval Hospital Okinawa Holds Change of Command, by Isaac Savitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.